What is the Fixed Asset Turnover Ratio?

 The fixed asset turnover ratio shows the revenue generated by the investment in fixed assets by your business.
 It is a measure of the efficiency with which the business uses its fixed asset resources.
 It is calculated by dividing revenue by fixed assets

 Formula for the Fixed Asset Turnover Ratio

-- Revenue is found in the Profit and Loss Account.
-It may be called Sales or Turnover.
+- Revenue is found in the income statement.
+It may be called sales or turnover.

-Now suppose for the same investment in Fixed Assets the business is able to increase the sales to £300,000, by for example utilizing the same fixed assets for a longer period of time throughout the day, then the Fixed Asset turnover ratio will increase to 300,000 / 50,000 = 6.0.
-For every £1 invested in fixed assets £6.00 is generated in revenue.
+Now suppose for the same investment in fixed assets the business is able to increase the sales to 300,000, by for example utilizing the same fixed assets for a longer period of time throughout the day, then the asset turnover ratio will increase to 300,000 / 50,000 = 6.0.
+For every 1 invested in fixed assets 6.00 is generated in revenue.

 What does the Fixed Asset Turnover Ratio show?

-The Fixed Asset Turnover ratio shows how efficiently the resources of the business are being used to generate revenue.
-A low fixed asset turnover ratio could indicate inefficiencies in the Fixed Assets themselves or in the management team operating them.
+The fixed asset turnover ratio shows how efficiently the resources of the business are being used to generate revenue.
+A low asset turnover ratio could indicate inefficiencies in the Fixed Assets themselves or in the management team operating them.

 A low fixed asset turnover ratio can imply an excess manufacturing capacity if for example fixed assets represent investment in manufacturing facilities.
 If the fixed asset ratio is too high it can imply the business is under investing in fixed assets.